Understanding the Link Between High Blood Pressure and Hot Flashes

 - Smoking

-For women, menopause itself is a significant risk factor for developing high blood pressure.
-As estrogen levels decline, the body's blood vessels may become less flexible, which can increase the risk of high blood pressure.
+For women, menopause is a significant risk factor for developing high blood pressure.
+As estrogen levels decline, blood vessels may lose flexibility, increasing the risk of hypertension.
+This can also lead to a sudden rise in blood pressure during menopause, further complicating overall health.

-The Link Between Hot Flushes and High Blood Pressure
+The Connection Between Hot Flushes and High Blood Pressure

 3. Stress and Anxiety